Handi Sling - Manual lift for active lightweight people

 Material Photo Type Notes

 All Day Sling Material Nylon A strong, thin material with a Rip Stop thread in the material, to help reduce or prevent ripping.
-As the material is breathable the Slings can be left under the patients sitting in chairs.
-This reduces the need to remove the Sling after the patient has been hoisted into a chair, and then replace the Sling to pick them up again.
+As the material is breathable the Slings can be left under the Patients sitting in chairs.
+This reduces the need to remove the Sling after the Patient has been hoisted into a chair, and then replace the Sling to pick them up again.

 See the FAQ’S tab for more information.